Create your first teams and channels in Microsoft Teams

 |Support||If something isn't working as expected, use this channel to get help.|

 As an admin, you can create and manage teams and channels in the Teams client or the Microsoft Teams admin center.
 You can create teams as public or private.
 You can also create an org-wide team.
 Anyone using Teams in your organization can join a public team.
 For private teams, team owners manage team membership.
 And for an org-wide team, everyone in your organization is automatically added.

 To get started, we recommend you create private teams and add another owner to manage team settings and membership.

 In the steps that follow, we use the Teams desktop client to create teams and channels.
 Keep in mind that as an admin, you can also do these tasks in the Microsoft Teams admin center.

 Create a team

-On the left side of Teams, click Teams, and then at the bottom of the teams list, click Join or create a team.
-On the Create a team tile, click Create team.
+On the left side of Teams, click Teams, at the bottom of the teams list, click Join or create a team, and then click Create a new team.